brainhack-eugene/open_neuroscience_workshop/git_tutorial/README.md

 ## Why version control?
 * To have a backup
+* To see what has changed in the document over time
 * To be able to roll back to any previous version
 * To work collaboratively and avoid conflicted copies
 * To document your code and improve reproducibility